schets/multiqueue/Readme.md

 and multiple consumers since each one must perform an RMW before finishing a write or read.

 ## <a name = "faq">FAQ</a>

+#### My type isn't Clone, can I use the queue?
+You can use the MPMC portions of the queue, but you can't broadcast anything

 #### Why can't senders block even though readers can?
 It's sensible for a reader to block if there is truly nothing for it to do, while the equivalent